SUSE-Enceladus/keg/doc/source/data_modules.rst

 Data Modules
 ============

 Data modules are essentially directories in the :file:`data` tree.
-Inheritence rules apply similarly to the image definition tree, but additionally, `keg` supports cross inheritance for data modules.
-Cross inheritance is useful to inherit configuration changes from previous version.
+Inheritance rules apply similarly to the image definition tree, but additionally, `keg` supports cross inheritance for data modules.
+Cross inheritance is useful to inherit configuration changes from previous versions.
 This can be specified in the image definition using the `include-paths` list.
-Include paths are paths the get appended to any source path and those get scanned for input files as well.
+Include paths are paths that get appended to any source path and those get scanned for input files as well.
 For example, let's assume you have the following configration in your image defintion: